royalapplications/docs/src/r2023/royalserver/getting-started/adding-a-license.md

 To install a Royal Server license, click on **General** and **Licenses** and **Add License...**.

 > [!TIP]
-> In the email that includes the license information, both lines with "Licensed to:" and "License Key", go back to the Royal Server Configuration Tool with the License dialog open and just press CTRL-V to enter the license information.
+> In the email that includes the license information, copy both lines with "Licensed to:" and "License Key" to the clipboard by using CTRL-C, go back to the Royal Server Configuration Tool with the License dialog open and just press CTRL-V to enter the license information.

 If you want to try out Royal Server with all features in your environment: Please get your free 30-day trial license under [https://www.royalapps.com/trial/](https://www.royalapps.com/trial/).